Starting a Website: WordPress Site Design

 A theme in WordPress is the package of files that manages the look and feel of your site.
 You can think of a theme as a template.
 It defines the layout of objects on each page of your site, giving your site a consistent look and feel.

-Once you’ve finished setting up the installation of your WordPress site, your site will look something like this:
+Once you’ve finished setting up your WordPress site, your site will look something like this:

 You now have a generic WordPress site with some generic content.
 The picture above is from an install that came with the Twenty-Sixteen theme set as the default.
 Your installation may vary.